ataraxao/drex/introduction.md

 - **The Mutually Exclusive Risk of Sex-Work:** The explicit sex-work subset carries reputational and interoperability risk that can permanently disqualify the participant from securing a high-value domestic partnership and can constrain corporate options.
 It is a one-way street with a strict biological expiration date.

 - **The Cannibalizing Nature of the Corporate Sphere:** Dedicating one’s peak family-formation years purely to a corporate path is highly antagonistic to domestic success.
-Furthermore, with the rapid advancement of Artificial Intelligence, someone risks climbing a structure that algorithms are actively dismantling, leaving them with neither domestic equity nor corporate utility.

 ### 4) Structural Mitigation of Financial Entrapment

 Currently, one of the greatest sources of silent suffering in the West is individuals trapped in toxic or abusive marriages because they sacrificed their peak earning years to manage the domestic sphere.
 The CWA mitigates this systemic entrapment.
 Because of periodic Liquidity Events and a continuous vesting schedule, the Recipient Party builds an independent, sovereign war chest.
 They are never financially cornered.
 They stay in the relationship because they want to, not because they have to.